bobdadada/cavag/docs/fpcavity.md

 $$
 \mathcal{L}_{cl}=e^{-2(D/2)^2/\omega_m^2} \tag{13}
 $$
-where $\omega_{m}$ is the mode radius of the mode impinging on the mirror of diameter $D$.
+where $\omega_{m}$ is the radius of the mode impinging on the mirror of diameter $D$.
 Note the mode radius of higher-order modes is larger, so the clipping loss is larger under the same parameters.

 Scattering loss.
 A widely used estimate linking the roughness of the mirror surface to the scattering loss is
 $$